tiffrobo/exchange-new/README.md

 which must define the php variable $path_to_submissions, the absolute path to the directory in which form csvs should be stored.
 This directory should be above the webroot.  /_site/forms/config.php is gitignored.
 If this directory is in the project root, it needs to be added to the "exclude" list in _config.yml so that jekyll doesn't compile the submissions into _site.
+It should also be added to .gitignore.

 # RESOURCES